Alphabetus/growControl/CHANGELOG/README.md

 # Changelog

+### [v0.10 | 05/feb/19] > Security update on post requests

+- Add authenticity token engine to pair and verify each post request.
+- Patch several files to support and require the new security token.

 ### [v0.9 | 02/feb/19] > Patch room log handling
 - Enable room log listing and removal.
 - Patch `room.js` to handle confirmation and `ajax_request` to delete log entry.